Define where the pipeline should find input data and save output data.

 When activated, this flag saves the .json file in the RGI output directory.
 The .json file contains the ARG predictions in a format that can be can be uploaded to the CARD website for visualization.
 See RGI documentation for more details.
 By default, the .json file is generated in the working directory but not saved in the results directory to save disk space (.json file is quite large and not required downstream in the pipeline).

-Specify to save intermediate temporary files the results directory.
+Specify to save intermediate temporary files in the results directory.

 type: boolean

-RGI generates many additional temporary files which in most cases won't be useful so by default are not saved.
+RGI generates many additional temporary files which in most cases won't be useful, thus are not saved by default.

-By specifying this parameter, the files including temp in the name will be also saved in the output directory for closer inspection by the user, if necessary.
+By specifying this parameter, files including temp in their name will be also saved in the output directory for closer inspection by the user.

 Specify the alignment tool to be used.